vince-bourgmayer/electron-test/RESUME.md

 # Resume of projet's progress
+##11/10/2017
+I continued to set bootstrap.
+That make me need to adapt behaviour and in fact, it allows me to remove some part of code.
+So I succeeded in making it better.
+So I remove the hide/show form/data panel, Change DOM to make it clearer.

+The user story 4 is to protect password from an personn who can be in your back and see what is print.
+But then I realise that sometimes password can't be copy and paste as it is on my bank website.
+Moreover, nedb write data in clear so if someone can find the file and open it, he can access to all your password.
+It would be a little problematics...
+So I need to protect nedb data file and
+Some pist there:
+ + nedb serialization/deserialization (here)[https://stackoverflow.com/questions/42539412/protect-nedb-database-with-user-password]

 ## 10/10/2017
 To implement constraint on door's name I think I will use `Array.prototype.find()` to verify if a door with this name already exist